ludovicdeluna/Csuper/README.md

 This software allow you to count points easily with a computer.
 We can also save these games in a .csu file. (see documentation).

 If you have any remarks or question on the use of csuper or on the code, don't hesitate to report to me.
-Similarly if you want to contribute on the code.

 This software is a personnel exercise of a student.
 Thank you to be indulgent.